ChainsawDevelopment/CodeSaw/README.md

 ## Running

 Application requires GitLab authentication to run.
-Go to https://git.kplabs.pl/profile/applications.
+Go to https://<your git lab>/profile/applications.
 Create new application:
  - choose your own name
  - input any callback url, i.e. `/signin`
  - select only `api` scope